Single Sign-on FAQs

 For detailed prerequisites and instructions on how to enable SSO, see Configure Single Sign-on.

-Q: What impact can users expect once we start onboarding them to SSO accounts?
+What impact can users expect once we start onboarding them to SSO accounts?

 When SSO is enabled and enforced, your users just have to sign in using the email address and password.

-Q: Is Docker SSO fully synced with Active Directory (AD)?
+Is Docker SSO fully synced with Active Directory (AD)?

 Additionally, you can use our APIs to complete this process.

-Q: What is the best way to provision the Docker Subscription without SSO?
+What’s the best way to provision the Docker Subscription without SSO?

-Admins in the Owners group in the orgs can invite users through Docker Hub UI, by email address (for any user) or by Docker ID (assuming the user has created a user account on Hub already).
+Company or organisation owners can invite users through Docker Hub UI, by email address (for any user) or by Docker ID (assuming the user has created a user account on Hub already).

-Q: If we add a user manually for the first time, can I register in the dashboard and will the user get an invitation link through email?
+If we add a user manually for the first time, can I register in the dashboard and will the user get an invitation link through email?

 Not without SSO.
 Joining requires an invite from a member of the Owners group.
 When SSO is enforced, then the domains verified through SSO will allow users to automatically join the organization the next time they sign in as a user that has a domain email assigned.

-Q: When we send an invitation to the user, will the existing account be consolidated and retained?
+When we send an invitation to the user, will the existing account be consolidated and retained?

 Yes, the existing user account will join the organization with all assets retained.

-Q: How can I view, update, and remove multiple email addresses for my users?
+How can I view, update, and remove multiple email addresses for my users?

 We only support one email per user on the Docker platform.